jveilleux/FarmFreshWeb/westies-dry-goods-buying-group.md

 # Westies Dry Goods Buying Group

 ![](/assets/32-Westies-1-Family-Pickup_old.jpg)

 ## Background

-Westies Buying Group is an informal, not for profit community group which utilises collective purchasing power to attain bulk dry goods at wholesale prices.
+Westies Buying Group is an informal, not for profit community group which utilizes collective purchasing power to attain bulk dry goods at wholesale prices.
 The buying group makes organic products affordable for members, in an area of Melbourne where there are few organic retailers.
 The group also has a strong emphasis on reducing food packaging as members are required to supply reusable containers to pack their orders into.
-In addition to the monthly dry goods ordering, the group also has a thriving Facebook group where members can connect with likeminded people, share skills and explore ideas around sustainable living.
+In addition to the monthly dry goods ordering, the group also has a thriving Facebook group where members can connect with like minded people, share skills and explore ideas around sustainable living.

 The buying group identifies the following core values: